 Sometimes filter address table may become full.
 (The filter table can hold 2048 address entries.)
-A procedure is automatically followed in this event.
+If this occurs, an automatic procedure is followed.

-This procedure defines that the address, if it does not exist in the table, will not be added, and will be treated as any other unknown address.
-In this case the frame will be passed to the other segment.
+This procedure defines that an address that is not in the table will not be added and will be treated as any other unknown address.
+The frame will be passed to the other segment.
 An alarm will also be generated with the message "Station Address Table Full," and from this point, another alarm will be generated only if in the meantime the table empties by 1/3 and then fills up again.

-IOLINK SOHO Ethernet Bridge/Router Feature Definitions
+IOLINK-CENTRAL Ethernet Bridge/Router Feature Definitions